 After all, just because we love someone doesn’t mean we can trust them...

 Sabine Durrant is a former assistant editor of The Guardian and a former literary editor at The Sunday Times whose feature writing has appeared in numerous British national newspapers and magazines.
 She is currently a magazine profile writer for The Sunday Telegraph and a contributor to The Guardian’s family section.
+She is the author of several books, including Remember Me This Way, Take Me In, and Finders, Keepers.
 She lives in south London with her partner, sportswriter Giles Smith, and their three children.